 The success of the DEP & the ongoing Digital IQ legacy initiative would not have been possible, without the many volunteers, guest speakers & community leaders that contributed & 'put back' into the community.

-‘Guest Speakers’ who contributed volunteer time and expertise to the project included:
+‘Guest Speakers’ who contributed volunteer time & expertise to the project included:

 Mrs Angela Lavender (The Present Cupboard, Country Culture)